-The Girls Spring Junior Series gives high school golfers the opportunity to build their golfing resume by competing as part of a team or as an individual in a series of 18-hole competitions during the spring.
+The Girls Spring Junior Series gives high school aged golfers (including current 8th graders who will be in 9th grade the following fall semester) the opportunity to build their golfing resume by competing as part of a team or as an individual in a series of 18-hole competitions during the spring.
 There are three events offered in the spring, but there is no requirement for a team to have to play in all three events.

 Teams - Junior players compete in teams of three players, counting their two lowest scores after completion of play for each event (similar to how high school events are conducted).
 In the events, girls will play in threesomes made up of players from different teams.
 The top team at each tournament is recognized.
 Typically, a team consists of the same 3 girls each event, but in the case that someone can't play in an event, a team can be made up of any combination of the same 4 girls during the series.
 Each team is to come up with a creative team name for the series.
 In addition to the team race, representatives of teams competing in an event are also placed in the individual competition against all other participants.
 ALL PLAYERS MUST BE A CURRENT NJG MEMBER AND HAVE A PLAYER PROFILE CREATED TO BE ABLE TO REGISTER FOR EVENTS.